kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ```

 You see?
 Input doubles, time quadruples.
 We didn't know until a client run Really Big Jobs, and it hurt.
 This should be fixed in the
 interpreter.
-In the meantime, we cracked the code and we have fast appends in the reduce phase.
+In the meantime, we don't let our users down, we cracked the code and we have fast appends in the reduce phase.
 You can run much bigger reduces and still go
 home for dinner.
 But let's not get complacent.
 The number of reduces should still scale with the size of your input and we are still
 allocating one big list for each key, so memory is a constraint.
 These are the rules of engagement.

 ###Backend specific parameters

 We've always said that we want to design a tight mapreduce abstraction, to the point that it's possible to have multiple backends, the most
 important of which is of course hadoop.
 Well, real life hit and we had to punch a small hole in the abstraction for performance tuning.
+You can do things like setting the number of reducers on a per-job basis.
 See the `performance.tuning` parameter to `mapreduce` for details.

 ###Automatic library loading

 Need to use additional libraries in your map or reduce functions?
-If they are loaded at `mapreduce` invocation they should be available with
-no additional fuss.
+If they are loaded at `mapreduce` invocation they should be available with no additional fuss.

 ```
 library(rmr)